bw2/ConfigArgParse/CONTRIBUTING.rst

 - Edit setup.py to update the version number and create a PR with this change  (suggested branch name format: ``release-1.5.1``)
 - Once that PR is approved and merged, the *owner* should push a new tag with the same name as the version i.e. ``1.5.1`` by running `git pull; git tag 1.5.1; git push --tags`.
-  This will trigger the PyPi release process, monitor the process in the GitHub action UI...
+  This will trigger the PyPi release process.
+Monitor the process in the GitHub action UI...

 ---